 3) Bring Past-Due Accounts Current

-If you have accounts that are late but have not yet gone into collections, bringing them current can stop them from doing more damage to your credit report.
-As they transition back into on-time status, it could stop them from hurting your score further.
-Your credit score will rise as more time passes between bringing the accounts current and when you apply for a loan.
+If you have accounts that are late but have not yet gone into collections, making them current can stop them from doing more damage to your credit report.
+As they transition back into on-time status, your score may stop incurring new damage from those late bills.
+Address this as soon as you are able.

 4) Use Your Credit Cards Less Frequently